Teamsters say Yellow Corp. is ceasing operations, filing for bankruptcy

-An official backruptcy filing is expected any day for Yellow, after years of financial struggles and growing debt.
-Its impending liquidation marks a significant shift for the U.S. transportation industry and shippers nationwide.
+An official bankruptcy filing is expected any day for Yellow, after years of financial struggles and growing debt.
+Its expected liquidation would mark a significant shift for the U.S. transportation industry and shippers nationwide.

 “Today’s news is unfortunate but not surprising.
 Yellow has historically proven that it could not manage itself despite billions of dollars in worker concessions and hundreds of millions in bailout funding from the federal government.
 This is a sad day for workers and the American freight industry,” said Teamsters General President Sean M. O’Brien.